 During the Swedish Deluge in 1655 castle was destroyed by the Swedes.
 It was rebuilt around 1670, but its condition was systematically deteriorating.
 Demolition was conducted around 1800.

-The castle was built of brick on stone foundations on a plan similar to a circle about 71×60 meters.
+The castle was erected on an earth embankment, which was a relic of an older timber stronghold in the floodplain valley of the Warta River, on a clump above its tributary, Żeglin.
+It was built of bricks on stone foundations on a plan similar to a circle about 71×60 meters.
 It consisted of a 2.6-3 meter thick perimeter wall, four-sided gatehouse situated in front of the northern line of the walls, the main tower standing next to the gate, a residential house located near the walls in the southern part of the castle and timber economic buildings.
 Among the latter, at the western curtain of the wall, the 14th and 15th century castle kitchen was discovered.
 It was a timber building about 6 meters long.
 After 1533, the kitchen was pulled down and moved more to the north.

-The height of the defensive wall, known from sixteenth-century inventory, was 11.8 meters.
-Its crown ran a porch for the defenders and battlements, and in the ground of the eastern curtain there was a channel that drained water from the courtyard.
-The whole castle was surrounded by an moat of a dozen or so meters wide.
+The height of the defensive wall, known from sixteenth-century inventory, was 11.8 meters, thickness at the base of about 3 meters, and in higher parts about 2.4 meters.
+The total length oscillated around 220 meters, consisting of 12 straight sections.
+Its crown ran a wall-walk for the defenders and battlements, and in the ground of the eastern curtain there was a channel that drained water from the courtyard.
+The whole castle was surrounded by an moat of a dozen or so meters wide, and probably two additional ditches surrounded the castle and the outer ward.

 The main tower flanked the entrance gate to the castle and served as a bergfried.
 It was erected on an octagonal projection with a diameter of about 10 meters and a wall thickness of 2.35 meters, that is, such as the thickness of perimeter walls.
 The total height of the tower was almost 16 meters, so its crown protruded only 4 meters above the battlements of the defensive walls.
 The entrance to it was located at a height of 7 meters above the level of the courtyard (probably accessible by ladder), and the interior was divided into four floors.
 The lowest, dark and stiffer storey probably served as a prison.